-Ace's customer loyalty program, Ace Rewards®, boasts approximately 58 million members as of the end of 2021.
-Acehardware.com is the online face of our brand and trusted destination for online products and project solutions and averaged more than 590,000 daily visitors during 2021.
-Ace has invested in other digital media such as Facebook, Twitter, Instagram and YouTube.
-Currently, Ace has more than 740,000 Facebook fans, more than 137,000 Twitter followers, more than 103,000 Instagram followers, more than 32,000 Pinterest followers, more than 64,000 LinkedIn followers, and more than 85 million video views on YouTube.
+Ace's customer loyalty program, Ace Rewards®, boasts approximately 65 million members as of the end of 2023.
+Acehardware.com is the online face of our brand and trusted destination for online products and project solutions and averaged more than 402,000 daily visitors during 2023.
+Ace has invested in other digital media such as Facebook, X (formerly Twitter), Instagram and YouTube.
+Currently, Ace has more than 797,000 Facebook fans, more than 134,000 X followers, more than 193,000 Instagram followers, more than 35,000 Pinterest followers, more than 85,000 LinkedIn followers, and more than 128,000 YouTube subscribers with more than 224 million video views.
+In addition to Ace Corporate social media efforts, Ace Retailers have a combined 4.5 million social media followers among Facebook, Instagram, X and LinkedIn.
 Ace also has a mobile website that allows consumers to shop from their smart phone, as well as mobile apps for both iOS and Android devices.
-The Ace mobile apps launched in 2020 and has received 3.3 million downloads.
+The Ace mobile apps launched in 2020 and has received 4.9 million downloads.

-Ace continues to rank highly on national scales of service and customer satisfaction, and has earned numerous awards and accolades during 2021, including:
+Ace continues to rank highly on national scales of service and customer satisfaction, and has earned numerous awards and accolades during 2023, including:

-- Named Children's Miracle Network 2020 Corporate Partner of the Year. - Ranked "Highest in Customer Satisfaction with Home Improvement Retail Stores" by J.D.
-Power, fourteen out of the last fifteen years. - Ranked No. 1 in its category on Entrepreneur magazine's prestigious Franchise 500® list. - Ranked No. 4 on the Franchise Times Top 400, the annual list of largest U.S. franchises by worldwide sales. - Ranked No. 7 on the Chicago Tribune's Top Workplaces of 2021. - Ranked No. 20 in the National Retail Federation's 100 Top Retailers 2021 list. - Ranked No. 1 in Incisiv's 2022 Omnichannel Customer Service Index.
+- Ranked "Highest in Customer Satisfaction with Home Improvement Retail Stores" by J.D.
+Power, sixteen out of the last seventeen years. - Ranked No. 1 in its category and No. 7 overall on Entrepreneur magazine's prestigious Franchise 500® list. - Ranked 5th largest franchise in the world in the Franchise Times' Top 400 List with system-wide revenue of \$23.3 billion. - Named Top 10 Workplace in Chicagoland for the sixth time by Chicago Tribune. - Ranked No. 7 of Most Trusted Retail and Ecommerce Brands by Morning Consult. - Named one of America's Best Employers & Most Admired Companies by Forbes.